bartpleiter/FPGC6/Documentation/docs/Build-instructions/wiki.md

-# Documentation
+# Wiki build instructions

-!!! info "TODO"
-	Remove this page eventually
+TODO: write this page nicely

 - you need mkdocs (pip3 install mkdocs)
 - also you need mkdocs-material from pip3
 - to work on the documentation:
-	- execute ./run.sh to host a local version on localhost:6969
+	- execute ./run.sh to host a local version on localhost:8088
 	- when a file is changed, the website should refresh automatically
 - to deploy the website on the server (notes for self):
 	- execute ./deploy.sh